microsoft/PowerToys/.github/pull_request_template.md

    - [ ] [WXS for installer](https://github.com/microsoft/PowerToys/blob/main/installer/PowerToysSetup/Product.wxs) for new binaries and localization folder
    - [ ] [YML for build pipeline](https://github.com/microsoft/PowerToys/blob/main/.pipelines/ci/templates/build-powertoys-steps.yml) for new test projects

-### Note
+### End-user docs
-Please ensure that all strings can be localized and the [user docs](https://github.com/MicrosoftDocs/windows-uwp/tree/docs/hub/powertoys) are updated or you have created an issue for the user docs.
+Please ensure that the [end-user documentation](https://github.com/MicrosoftDocs/windows-uwp/tree/docs/hub/powertoys) is up to date.
+You can create a PR in the docs repository or you can create an issue here in the PowerToys repository with the remaining tasks.

 ## Contributor License Agreement (CLA)
 A CLA must be signed.
 If not, go over [here](https://cla.opensource.microsoft.com/microsoft/PowerToys) and sign the CLA.